 - There shall be two official positions: Chair and Treasurer.
 Both roles will be appointed by the Directors at a General Meeting (‘GM’).

 - Directors shall serve for a period of three (3) years renewable once, with a maximum period of six (6) years.
 In exceptional circumstances a further term of 3 years (to make nine years) is permitted.

 - Director roles may include, but are not limited to:

 - Membership Secretary

-- Communications Manager
+- Head of Communications

-- Events Manager
+- Head of Events

 - Head of Education

-- Secretary to the EC
+- There will also be a Secretary to the Directors.

 - Meetings will be chaired by the Chair and in their absence the Vice-Chair.